claire-labry/friend-finder/README.md

 ## Code Logic

+- NPM install the packages
-- Use server.js to run the code in your terminal via Node.js
+- Use server.js to run the code in your terminal via Node.js, simply put 'nodemon' in the terminal.
   - This in result sets up and runs the Express.js server
 - Two HTML files are housed in the public folder that serve as the front-end section of the application (home.html and survey.html)
   - One Javascript file in the public folder serves the modal in which presents the friend match. (modal.js)